mseminatore/TeslaJS/README.md

 ## Notable Features

 With the introduction of the new OAuth-based owner API, one of the features I wanted was the ability to make API calls without having to login each time.
-Once an auth token is retrieved it can be used to make other REST API calls.
+Most existing libraries require a login transaction with each API call.
+With the TeslaJS library, once an auth token is retrieved it can be used to make other REST API calls.
 This is important for moderating load on the Tesla login servers.
 This is also important if you want to use the library to do server-based data logging.
-It is safer to store an auth token on the server than logon credentials.
+It is generally safer to store an OAuth token on the server instead of logon credentials.
+If the OAuth token is compromised all existing tokens can be invalidated by changing the password on the account.

 Another feature that I wanted was API stateless-ness (achieved via an **options** parameter to API calls) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.